First, open a file with the Health Professions Office. For health professional programs, there are two ways to handle letters of recommendation.

 Q. How do I open an HPO file to collect letters of recommendation?

-If you are a currently enrolled student at Rutgers-New Brunswick, please email your request to open a file to
+If you are a currently enrolled student at Rutgers-New Brunswick, please email your request to open a file (with your name and RUID#) to

 Q. Why do I need letters of recommendation?